-Welcome new Coronavirus work-from-home folks trying to get their company VPN working!
-I wrote this article about a year and a half ago.
-If this solution is still helpful, please comment below that it worked for you.
-Thanks, and happy social distancing.
+Welcome Coronavirus work-from-home folks trying to get their Cisco AnyConnect VPN working!
+I wrote this article about a year and a half ago but have recently refreshed it.

 I use Cisco AnyConnect to connect to a client's VPN.
 Lately, it started hanging with the status message "Hostscan is waiting for the next scan".